wftutorials/android-beginner-tutorial/README.md

 });
 ```

-Thats it.
-We can no add buttons and react to events in our dialog.
+That's it.
+We can now add buttons and react to events in our dialog.

 The full code is here ->